Every year, those of you in the audience, well, all of you in the audience, literally stun and amaze us with your donations, your generosity.

 Ryan should have known better.

-Ryan attended the health care town hall, whatever it was, the summit at the White House, where he presented a couple of options and uh presidents look if looks could kill Ryan would be in the hospital to this day.
+Ryan attended the health care town hall, whatever it was, the summit, at the White House, where he presented a couple of options.

-President did not like what Ryan was.
+President did not like what Ryan would.

 The president's not interested in opposing views.